Liz Shuler: Early life and IBEW career

 Liz Shuler was born to Lance and Joyce Shuler in 1970.
 Her father was an electrical lineman for Portland General Electric (PGE), and her mother worked there as a secretary.
 Although her father was a union member, clerical workers at PGE were not unionized.
 Shuler was raised in the town of Gladstone, Oregon, and attended public school in the city.
 She received her bachelor's degree in journalism from the University of Oregon in 1992.
 While in college, she worked summers at PGE and was active in the state Democratic Party.

 Shuler first became active in union work after college.
 Her first job was as a union organizer for the International Brotherhood of Electrical Workers (IBEW) Local 125, working on a campaign to organize clerical workers at PGE.
 She became a lobbyist for the IBEW in 1997, representing the union before the Oregon Legislature.
-One of her chief accomplishments for the union was the defeat of a bill (promoted by the Enron Corp.) to deregulate Oregon's electricity market.
+She worked to successfully defeat a bill (promoted by Enron) to deregulate Oregon's electricity market.
 She also taught in the union's Construction Organizing Membership Education and Training (COMET) and Membership Education and Mobilization for Organizing (MEMO) union organizing programs.
 Shuler also served on the State of Oregon Management-Labor Advisory Committee on Workers' Compensation, and was appointed an IBEW delegate to the Northwest Oregon Central Labor Council.
 In 1998, she led the AFL–CIO's successful effort to defeat California Proposition 226, which would have denied dues check-off to public employees belonging to unions and required all union members in the state to annually give their assent before any portion of their dues could be used for political purposes.

 After the California effort, Shuler was appointed an IBEW international representative and moved to Washington, D.C., where she worked in the IBEW's Political/Legislative Affairs Department.
 She was appointed executive assistant to IBEW President Edwin Hill in June 2004, making her the highest-ranking woman in the union's history.
 Shuler supervised and coordinated 11 of the IBEW's departments, including its education, research, political/legislative affairs, public relations, and workplace safety divisions.